 In a master bedroom, add at least 60 centimetres to each side that isn’t touching a wall to ensure the rug sits well past the bed frame.
-Underfoot comfort is bliss first thing in the morning – this positioning will make sure your feet hit the rug when you climb out of bed.
+Underfoot comfort is bliss first thing in the morning – this size and positioning will make sure your feet hit the rug when you climb out of bed.

 Living Room Rugs

-As a rule of thumb for a living room rug in the centre of a furniture display, subtract around 60 centimetres from the length and width of your space to give you ideal rug dimensions.
+As a rule of thumb for a living room rug in the centre of a furniture display, subtract around 60 centimetres from the length and width of your space to give you ideal rug size.
 If you’re using a large rug, whether your furniture sits entirely on the rug or half off is personal preference.
 Play around with your room setting to see what works but remember if your rug has a beautiful motif, it’s best to show off the full design.

 Wool rugs, along with other natural materials such as mohair and sheepskin, boast outstanding natural beauty and resilience.
 They’re highly insulating and carry a natural springiness, which means they maintain a fresh appearance for years.
 Wool’s texture allows it to recover quickly from crushing or indenting caused by footsteps or furniture, and the material has better stain resistance than the best synthetic fibres thanks to the natural lanolin that coats its surface.
 This coating helps to stop dirt and stains from penetrating fibres, leaving any soiling on or near the surface and making spills easy to clean.